-Reduction in equalized assessed value up to $6,000 ($8,000 for 2023 payable in 2024).
+Reduction in equalized assessed value up to $8,000.
 Available for all owner-occupied residences.
 No age requirement.
 Check your last tax bill.
 If you reside in McHenry Township, parcel numbers begin with 09 or 10 only.
 Please fill out the online Declaration of Residency form below and submit it along with a copy of driver’s license or voter’s registration using the following options: email: firstname.lastname@example.org; mail to McHenry Township Assessor, 3703 North Richmond Rd, Johnsburg, IL 60051, or we have a drop box at the front entrance of the Township Building.
-Declaration-of-Residency-Form

 Allows qualified senior citizens to elect to maintain the equalized assessed value of their home at the base year value and prevent any increase due to inflation.
 The base year is the year prior to the year you first qualify and apply for the exemption.
 The assessment freeze exemption does not freeze the amount of your property tax bill, which will still increase if the tax rate increases.
 To qualify you must be 65 years of age or older during the taxable year and have a total household income of no more than $65,000.
 You must have owned the property or had legal or equitable interest in the property, or had a leasehold interest in the residence, and be liable for the payment of property as your principal place of residence.
 The application must be made by July 1.
 Information and applications are available from the County Assessments Office.